syoon2/Project-Diagram-Generator/README.md

   functions, private instance variables/functions, and/or the constants using the four checkboxes on the right of the screen.

+## Documentation

+To read the Javadoc for this project, run `./gradlew javadoc` then browse the `build/docs/javadoc` folder.
+The Javadoc for the project (especially the API) is currently incomplete due to the absence of documentation from the upstream.

 ## License

 - API: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)